-The goal is to have 10 NC writers (in previous years we had 11-12), with 20 short (up to 3 minute) original plays – 2 per.
+The goal is to have 10 NC writers, with 20 short (up to 3 minute) original plays – 2 per.
 The acting pool needs to be diverse (gender, age, body type, ethnicity) to cover the roles.
-Each actor will be in at least 2-3 of the plays.
-Once the plays are finalized, roles will be cast (based on character needs) from the set of interested actors, and we will then contact you to see if you are still available/interested and want to accept your roles.
-This will occur shortly after Mar 15 (but block Apr 14 now on your calendar!).
-Once you accept you will receive your scripts, and your directors (the writers) will interact with you a bit via email/phone; you may not meet in person and rehearse until 4-6pm the day of the show, you will have one 15 min rehearsal slot per play.
-This year I will give directors the option of meeting with their actors beforehand if desired!
+Each actor will be in at least 3-4 of the plays.
+Once the plays are finalized, I will circle back with you to ensure you are still available to participate.
+Roles will then be cast (based on character needs) from the set of interested actors, and we will then contact you to see if you are still available/interested and want to accept your roles.
+This will occur shortly after Apr 11 (but block May 4 now on your calendar!).
+Once you accept you will receive your scripts, and your directors (the writers) will interact with you a bit via email/phone; you may meet in person and rehearse a time or two.
+From 4-6pm the day of the show, you will have one mandatory 15 min rehearsal slot per play.
 Lines will not be memorized (they are staged readings).
 Minimal set/costume/props.

 One play per writer will be performed during Act 1 – then the audience will vote, and the writers of their 6 favorites then move on to Act 2 after intermission – those writers will have their second piece performed.
 Finally the audience will vote for their favorite – that writer wins $100!
 (During the vote tally process of the second voting, the other plays will be performed to hold audience attention.)